iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.22.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="se.kry.android 1 reviews"/>
 </p>

+> Useless.
+I have a positive test from a lab that needs antibiotics.
+The doctor only referred me to another useless instance "vård central" where they never answer the phone and you can't book a time online if you are no longer living in Sweden.
+Swedish health care is a joke.<br> :date: __2021-01-07 19:37:47__

 > They always say they can't help you and you need to see a doctor at vårdcentral.
 Why the hell don't they tell the patient before, they have the info they need prior to the consultation.
 Who needs a doctor to tell you to see another doctor and charge for that?
 Today I booked for weight loss (a service they offer) and within 30 sec of seing my face dr said he didn't think I looked fat (I'm obese) and refused to refer me because he didnt believe my weight.
 He didnt even bother looking at my files<br> :date: __2020-12-11 18:12:14__

 > I don't recommend it.<br> :date: __2020-12-10 09:25:41__